Holodome/hololisp/readme.md

 The goal is to provide simple embeddable version of lisp that can be used as a playground for exploring various interprenter design and programming languages' ideas.
 C was chosen because of its ease of use and integration into other systems.

+One of the most important points in designing this project is simplicity.
+It is easy to get overwhelmed by features that are usually implemented in other lisp dialects.
+These may include JIT, static compilation, different kinds of memory managment techniques, code optimization and others.
+It has been decided that *hololisp* should support only minimal possible features that allow for its usage.

+To clarify, this means that we do only interpretation of the source code but with optimization of tail calls and does not support any kind of compilation.

 ## Features

 hololisp implements some of the common standard functions and features found in most popular lisp dialects, like [Common Lisp](https://common-lisp.net/) and [Scheme](https://www.scheme.com/tspl4/).